 False.
 Don’t listen to the relatives cautioning you about traveling the day before Thanksgiving.
 Despite what many people believe, that Wednesday actually isn’t the busiest day you can attempt to head to the airport.
 While there is a significant spike in travel leading up to Thanksgiving, it’s the Sunday after Turkey Day that you have to be careful of; it’s consistently one of the busiest days for travel, as people head home to resume their regular routines.

 Myth: You can’t use frequent flier miles during the holiday season

 False.
-Take this myth with a grain of salt.
+Take this myth with a grain of salt, though.
 While it’s very true that you can’t use frequent flier miles on sold-out flights, there are usually quite a few options available during the Thanksgiving season.
 Find out if your frequent flier miles are viable, then look to websites that track airlines that are accepting them for the time you’re looking to travel.
-Your options might be a bit limited if you’re looking for a last-minute airline flights to an exotic locale, but with some patience and planning you can use your frequent flier miles to travel this Thanksgiving.
+Your options might be a bit limited if you’re looking for a last minute flights to an exotic locale, sure, but with some patience and planning you can definitely use your frequent flier miles to travel this Thanksgiving!